quill5966/econ-impact-map/README.md

 ## Hybrid Architecture

 MacroCausal uses a **4-layer hybrid model** where static, curated causal logic is the source of truth.
-An LLM (Phase 2+) will sit on top as a narrative layer — it will never decide *what* happens, only *how to explain* what happened.

 ```
 L1: Indicators         24 economic variables with live observations